fingon/sssmemvault/README.md

 # Example: Push a secret named "api-key" with value "supersecret123"
 # Owned by Node 1 and Node 2 (2 parts, threshold 2)
 # Readable by Node 1, Node 2, and an external client 10.0.0.5
-# Push the entry to both Node 1 and Node 2
+# Push the entry to both Node 1 and Node 2 using explicit flags:

 ./sssmemvault-push \
   --master-key master_private.json \